websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 **Exit Pages:** The most common pages that visitors view when leaving your Site, and the exit percentage for each.
 The exit percentage is the percentage of visitors for which the page is the last page in their session.

 The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
 Click *More Preset Periods* to reveal additional time ranges.
-Click *Custom Range* to select a start date and end date.
+Click *Custom Range* to filter by a start date and end date of your choice.

 To view more detailed page analytics, click *View Pages* in the panel.
 Alternatively, click the Pages tab at the top of the screen.
 Both take you to the page analytics discussed in [Viewing Page Data](touchpoints.md#viewing-page-data).